pampdhar/scripts/README.md

 ./set_ssh_keys.sh
 ```

-The script also installs and runs the keychain application (based on the `Funtoo Keychain Project`: https://www.funtoo.org/Funtoo:Keychain) to manage the ssh keys on the system.

 ## setup_keychain.sh

-This script exclusively sets up the keychain application described as part of the `set_ssh_keys.sh` script earlier.
+This script exclusively sets up the keychain application (based on the `Funtoo Keychain Project`: https://www.funtoo.org/Funtoo:Keychain).
 If the `set_ssh_keys.sh` scripts is run, this script is not needed.

 ## get_agt_int.sh